Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 The kids Super Food book is split into chapters of recipes.
 These are for pregnancy all the way through to having teenagers.
 But all of the recipes are perfect for a family.
 They aren’t just for children and this is something I loved about the book.
 I could cook one meal for all of us to enjoy that was well balanced and the perfect portion size.

 What meals did we have from the recipe book?

 Over the last few weeks we have been making some amazing dishes from Super Food for Superchildren.
-A new favourite brunch for Hubby and I is the Boiled Egg, Bashed Avo and Bacon Brekkie.
+A new favourite brunch for Dave and I is the Boiled Egg, Bashed Avo and Bacon Brekkie.
 Before creating this recipe I had no idea how to use avocados.
 I didn’t even know if I liked them but now they are well and truly a staple in our diet.

 We also had a Chicken Noodle Salad.
 This would be perfect for a lunch at work or a quick and light summer supper.
 It had so many vegetables packed into it.
 The children loved that they were all cut into strips and mixed together.
 It introduced the children to mange tout and beansprouts – two things they really enjoyed.

 The children’s favourite things we have made so far is the Tuna Cups.
 These are a mix of mainly tuna and sweet potato.
 They are easy to make and great served just with a salad for lunch or dinner.
 But they are also really nice served cold in packed lunches or picnics and I’ve really enjoyed eating them too.

 Overall Super Food for Superchildren has been a massive hit in our house.
 I am looking forward to working my way through more Superfood for Superchildren recipes in the coming weeks.

 Super Food for Superchildren has an RRP of £20.00